plexil-group/plexil_docs/GettingStarted/Tutorial.rst

            }
            endif
        }

-       // If our next move will take us to an energy source we can stop the run if(maxVal== 1)
+       // If our next move will take us to an energy source we can stop the run. if(maxVal== 1)
            run = false;
    }